nexusformat/definitions/manual/source/examples/python/simple_example_basic/index.rst

 The data type of  ``mr`` and ``I00``, as represented in ``numpy``, will be recognized by ``h5py`` and automatically converted to the proper HDF5 type in the file.
-A Python dictionary of attributes is given, specifying the engineering units and other values needed by NeXus to provide a default plot of this data.
-By setting ``signal="I00"`` as an attribute on the group, NeXus recognizes ``I00`` as the default *y* axis for the plot.
+Engineering units and other metadata needed by NeXus to provide a default plot of this data are provided.
+The NeXus ``signal="I00"`` attribute on the :ref:`NXdata` group identifies ``I00`` as the default *y* axis for the plot.
 The ``axes="mr"`` attribute on the :ref:`NXdata` group connects the dataset to be used as the *x* axis.